SidhantHanwate/EcoEvolution-The-Butterfly-Effect/README.md

 ## Characters:

 The main character of our game is “Jack the savior” which is the character that moves in the different worlds and evolves with time.
 Along with the main character, we also have characters in the different worlds like stone-age people characters in the forest level.
 Villagers in the village level and some citizens in the city level.

-##Installation instructions:
+## Installation Instructions:

 Click on the given below link to play the game online:

 Link:https://sidhanthanwate.itch.io/ecoevolution-the-butterfly-effect

 Now link on the play button to play the game

 ## Instructions for the player:
 The user can use the following keys for the following actions:

 A-left

 S-down

 W-up

 D-right

 Shift key-sprinting

 Space bar-jump